 Subject name / Issuer name

 Each certificate is identified with a subject name (the identity that is being signed) and an issuer name (the party doing the signing).
-In the case of a self-signed certificate only the issuer name is used.
+For self-signed certificates, only the issuer name is used.

-Note: If you want to use a space in one of the names you have to either escape it (
+Note: If you want to use a space in one of the names you have to either nullify it (

 issuer_name=CN=my\ server) or contain the entire argument in quotes (

-Note 2: Comas inside names need to be escaped with a backslash too.
-You need to protect the backslash from you shell, eg
+Note: Commas inside names need to be nullified with a backslash as well.
+You need to protect the backslash from your shell, for example,

 - C = Country